 Loch Dunvegan, Isle of Skye: The famous Dunvegan Castle is built on a high rock overlooking the Loch which was the site of an old Norse fort.
 The castle has been home to the chief of the Clan MacLeod for hundreds of years.

-Lochboisdale, South Uist: We can explore the incredible endless beaches and flower-rich Machair of the islands of South Uist and then Benbecula and North Uist.
+Lochboisdale, South Uist: We can explore the incredible endless beaches and flower-rich Machair of the islands of South Uist, Benbecula and North Uist.

 Lochmaddy: Situated on North Uist, Lochmaddy is the island’s main village.
 The village was probably settled by the Norse and at one time was a base for seventeenth century pirates!